JangasIntegrationplace/AzureCustomerPipeline/README.md

 5. If not already happen, init Terraform `terraform init`
 6. [optional for deployment] Validate terraform `terraform validate`
 7. apply Terraform on azure `bash apply_tf.bs`

+__note__ I am using my personal tenant id instead of working with RBA for my local setup and for git during this hackathon.
+For getting your personal tenant id run `az login`.
+It will displays on the response after login.